-04 Sep How to engage kids and young people in market research
+How to engage young people and kids in market research

 Market research involving kids and youth is an incredibly useful area: not only do they have an important and unique perspective, but because children and young people aren’t as self conscious as adults, they aren’t as likely to censor their opinions - which means honest insights and truthful answers.
 We’ve recently been looking at the rules and regulations of conducting market research with children and young people in our blogs - but it’s not just about the do’s and don’ts.

 As well as following the guidelines set out by the Market Research Society, you need to engage with the children too, otherwise you’re not going to get very far.
 In order to get the best from them they need to feel happy, secure and confident enough to verbalise their opinions - which is why we’ve put together this handy guide to explain everything you need to know about engaging with children and young people.